 How does an SH&E program get on the QEP list?

 Curriculum-based SH&E certificate, diploma, or international degree programs may contact BCSP and request their SH&E program be reviewed against the current ASP examination blueprint.

-The credential-awarding institution must submit program information and a list of required courses in the curriculum with the corresponding detailed syllabi.
+The institution must submit program information and a list of required courses in the curriculum with the corresponding detailed syllabi.

 What is the cost to the institution for becoming a QEP?

 There is no cost to the institution for either a program review or to become a QEP.
 However, the process of review will be repeated with each ASP exam blueprint revision.